#60: How to Stop Toy Store Meltdowns and Keep Your Home Clutter-Free

 And for many organizers, their business keeps them local or they just love getting their hands in there.
 I get this too.
 There’s nothing more satisfying like organizing a once-chaotic space and immediately seeing another human beings’ life change for the better and peace of mind setting in.
 It’s really beautiful to witness.

-Whichever service you decide to go with, virtual or in-person, other factors come into play now too, like: comfort level and your location
+Whichever service you decide to go with, virtual or in-person, other factors come into play now too, like: comfort level and your location.

 With COVID getting us to rethink about our own health, our fears that come up and those we could affect our comfort level has totally been affected.
 This has certainly changed the game for current clients and organizers alike.
 Heck, the whole world had to adjust some way or another.